pip-services/pip-services-docs/content/en/golang/commons/data/paging_params.md

 <span class="hide-title-link">

 #### Skip
-The number of items to skip.
+Number of items to skip.
 > **Skip**: *int64

 #### take
-The number of items to return.
+Number of items to return.
 > **take**: *int64

 #### Total
-The flag to return the total number of items.
+Flag to return the total number of items.
 > **Total**: bool

 </span>